Infinite Arms Bandit: Optimality via Confidence Bounds: Introduction

 \section{Introduction}

-Berry, Chen, Zame, Heath and Shepp (1997) initiated the infinite arms bandit problem on Bernoulli rewards.
-They showed in the case of uniform prior on the mean of an arm, a $\sqrt{2n}$ regret lower bound for $n$ rewards, and provided algorithms based on success runs that achieve no more than $2 \sqrt{n}$ regret.
+Berry, Chen, Zame, Heath and Shepp (1997) initiated the development of the infinite arms bandit problem.
+They showed in the case of Bernoulli rewards with uniform prior a $\sqrt{2n}$ regret lower bound for $n$ rewards, and provided algorithms based on success runs that achieve no more than $2 \sqrt{n}$ regret.
 Bonald and Prouti\`{e}re (2013) provided a two-target stopping-time algorithm that can get arbitrarily close to Berry et al.'s lower bound, and is also optimal on Bernoulli rewards with general priors.
 Wang, Audibert and Munos (2008) considered bounded rewards and showed that their confidence bound algorithm has regret bounds that are $\log n$ times the optimal regret.
 Vermorel and Mohri (2005) proposed a POKER algorithm for general reward distributions and priors.

 The confidence bound method is arguably the most influential approach for the fixed arm-size multi-armed bandit problem over the past thirty years.
 Lai and Robbins (1985) derived the smallest asymptotic regret that a multi-armed bandit algorithm can achieve.
 Lai (1987) showed that by constructing an upper confidence bound (UCB) for each arm, playing the arm with the largest UCB, this smallest regret is achieved in exponential families.
-The UCB approach was subsequently extended to unknown time-horizons and other parametric families in Agrawal (1995), Auer, Cesa-Bianchi and Fischer (2002), Burnetas and Katehakis (1996), Capp\'{e}, Garivier, Maillard, Munos and Stoltz (2013) and Kaufmann, Capp\'{e} and Garivier (2012), and it has been shown to perform well in practice, achieving optimality beyond exponential families.
+The UCB approach was subsequently extended to unknown time-horizons and other parametric families in Agrawal (1995a), Auer, Cesa-Bianchi and Fischer (2002), Burnetas and Katehakis (1996), Capp\'{e}, Garivier, Maillard, Munos and Stoltz (2013) and Kaufmann, Capp\'{e} and Garivier (2012), and it has been shown to perform well in practice, achieving optimality beyond exponential families.
 Chan (2019) modified the subsampling approach of Baransi, Maillard and Mannor (2014) and showed that optimality is achieved in exponential families, despite not applying parametric information in the selection of arms.
 The method can be considered to be applying confidence bounds that are computed empirically from subsample information, which substitutes for the missing parametric information.
 A related problem is the study of the multi-armed bandit with irreversible constraints, initiated by Hu and Wei (1989).

 Good performances and optimality has also been achieved by Bayesian approaches to the multi-armed bandit problem, see Berry and Fridstedt (1985), Gittins (1989) and Thompson (1933) for early groundwork on the Bayesian approach, and Korda, Kaufmann and Munos (2013) for more recent advances.